Rblakney23/osTicket-Prerequisites-and-Installation/README.md

 Click “Install Now!” to complete the installation.

-If everything was configured correctly, you should see a confirmation message — osTicket has been successfully installed!
+If everything was configured correctly, you should see a confirmation message: osTicket has been successfully installed!

 Post-Installation Cleanup (Very Important)
 To secure your environment, complete the following cleanup tasks: